teamvinette/BeatFormatter/README.md

 - In "Types" are all the types concerning licencing included
   - If you have more than three, you need to add on the profit_types below

-- In final_beat_name_var is the formatting of you title
+- In final_beat_name_var is the formatting of your title
   - It is a combination of variables and text, so look out for ""

 - In "description" is the formatting of your description